Do Go On - 163 - WW2 Badass Audie Murphy

 I have nothing more to say than I love it.

-It's all you need.
+That's all you need.

 That's a good one.

-I have a T-shirt that says Bowie.
+I have a t-shirt that says Bowie.

 We both like David Bowie.